 17 Good and bad encounters with jealousy

-Diego Busiol is a Licensed Psychologist and Licensed Psychotherapist in his native country of Italy, and obtained his PhD from City University of Hong Kong.
+Diego Busiol is a licensed psychologist and licensed psychotherapist in his native country of Italy, and obtained his PhD from City University of Hong Kong.
 As a psychoanalyst, he has maintained a private practice in Hong Kong for several years.
-He enjoys working with individuals who want to explore their unconscious and learn about themselves.